Charles Scharf: Career

 On October 17, 2016, Scharf advised Visa's board of directors that he could no longer spend enough time in San Francisco "to do the job effectively". and that he would step down on December 1 of that year.

 Scharf was CEO of Bank of New York Mellon (BNY) from July 2017 to September 2019, and the chairman of its board from January 2018 to September 2019.

-Scharf became president and CEO of Wells Fargo on September 27, 2019.
+Scharf became president and CEO of Wells Fargo on October 21, 2019.
+The Washington Post said his "broad experience makes Scharf a safe political choice, who is already well known by both regulators and lawmakers."
+He leads the bank from his New York office, and travels frequently to other Wells Fargo hubs.

+In November 2019, Scharf appointed BNY Mellon vice chairman and former U.S. Secretary of Commerce and White House Chief of Staff Bill Daley to be head of public affairs for Wells Fargo.
 By September 2020, Scharf had committed to major cost cuts, and had appointed additional new executives including a new chief financial officer, chief operating officer, leader of the credit cards division, and chief compliance officer; many of the new appointees had worked with him at JPMorgan Chase.
-Scharf said he would continue to live in New York with his family and commute frequently to Wells Fargo's headquarters in San Francisco.
-The Washington Post said his "broad experience makes Scharf a safe political choice, who is already well known by both regulators and lawmakers."
-On November 7, 2019, Scharf announced that he had appointed BNY Mellon Vice Chairman and former U.S. Secretary of Commerce and White House Chief of Staff Bill Daley to be head of Public Affairs for Wells Fargo effective November 13, 2019.

 In 2023, Scharf's total compensation from Wells Fargo was $26 million.
 It rose to $31.2 million in 2024, a 7.6 percent increase from the year before.

-Board memberships

-Scharf is on the board of trustees for Johns Hopkins University, and he is on the board of directors for the Financial Services Roundtable.
+In June 2025, the Federal Reserve lifted the punitive asset cap that had been imposed on Wells Fargo in February 2018.
+The asset-cap lift was largely credited by analysts to Scharf's clean-up and turnaround efforts as CEO.
+Reuters noted that this clean-up included installing new leadership, cutting more than 55,000 jobs, exiting unprofitable businesses, reworking the bank's risk management and controls, and reworking the company's performance-review process.

+In October 2025, Scharf was appointed chairman of Wells Fargo's board of directors.

+Additional posts

 In February 2014, President Barack Obama announced his intent to nominate individuals to key administration posts, including Scharf, who was appointed as a member of the President’s Advisory Council on Financial Capability for Young Americans.

-As of 2021, Scharf is on the board of directors for Microsoft.
-He is also a member of The Business Council.
+Scharf is on the board of directors of Microsoft.

+He is a member of The Business Council, and vice chair of the Bank Policy Institute.

+He is an emeritus trustee of Johns Hopkins University.

+Personal life

+Scharf and his wife Amy have two daughters.
+They live in New York.